kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 ### Create Secret

-To create a new secret containing your access token, replace the `{API_TOKEN}` placeholder with the token you created and run the following command:
+To create a new Secret containing your access token, replace the `{API_TOKEN}` placeholder with the token you created and run the following command:

     ```bash
     kubectl -n $DYNATRACE_NS create secret generic dynatrace-token --from-literal="apiToken=Api-Token {API_TOKEN}"